 Montana State University (MSU) is closely monitoring COVID-19 with information from the Centers for Disease Control and Prevention and World Health Organization and in consultation with the Montana Department of Public Health and Human Services, the Gallatin City-County Health Department, and their own health professionals on campus.
 MSU campuses will remain open and operational for students.
 This includes residence halls, dining services, computer labs, and most other campus services.
 Employees will continue to report to work unless instructed otherwise.
 Work-from-home accommodations are being developed for individual cases.

-School groups from across the state of Montana are admitted free of charge to Museum of the Rockies (with an advanced reservation of 3 weeks or more) thanks to generous donations from individuals and corporations.
+School groups from across the state of Montana are admitted free of charge to Museum of the Rockies thanks to generous donations to the Opening Doors for Montana Schoolchildren Fund.

 Museum of the Rockies is proud to host, on average, 15,000 school children each year.
 To be sure all students and teachers have an equal opportunity to engage with our unique exhibits, we require a minimum of three weeks advance notice to create an individualized itinerary that caters to your group's learning outcomes.